José Antonio Jiménez Salas: Life and career

-In addition to his work in geotechnical engineering, he was heavily involved with the creation of the Spanish Society of Soil Mechanics, and is notable as the principal author of a series of books on geotechnical engineering and foundations, published in three volumes between 1971 and 1981.
+In 1982, he joined the Spanish Royal Academy of Sciences with an acceptance speech entitled "Spanish scientific contributions to Geotechnics".
 He received the Grand Cross of the Order of Civil Merit in 1974, and the Medal of Honour for the Promotion of Invention (Medalla de Honor al Fomento de la Invención) from the Spanish Government in 1994.
 He died in Madrid in November 2000.
+A plaza in the Valdebebas neighbourhood of Madrid was subsequently named for him.
 His son, Javier Jiménez Sendín, is a professor of engineering and a notable researcher in the field of fluid mechanics and turbulence.